The Ultimate Gardening Glossary

 Gardening can seem like a complex topic, particularly for beginners - so we thought it would be a great idea to create the only gardening glossary of terms you will ever need!

-- Acid soil – Soils whose reaction is below that of pH 7 on the pH scale (Also see pH).
+- Acidic soil – Soils with a pH of below 7 (Also see pH).

 - Adventitious root – A root that arises from any organ other than primary or seminal roots.

-- Aeration, mechanical – within gardening, aerating is the process of providing more oxygen to a lawn by creating spikes.
+- Aeration, mechanical – within gardening, aerating is the process of providing more oxygen to a lawn.
 Aerating can also help provide additional nutrients deep within the soil & increase drainage.
 See cultivation.

-- Alkaline soil – Soils whose reaction is that of above pH 7 (Also see pH).
+- Alkaline soil – Soils with a pH of above 7 (Also see pH).

 - Annual, summer – Plant that completes its life cycle from seed in one growing season over the summer.